judka-uriel/uriel-book/uriel_en.md

 Because he left the society, our relatives all the time mourn for him.
 When an Orthodox leaves the community, they sit shiva and recite Kaddish for him.
-Likewise, our relatives are in constant mourning for him as for one departed from life.
+Likewise, our relatives are in continuous mourning for him as for one departed from life.
 They had hoped that when he grew up, he would benefit society.
 But instead he shut himself off from the world, wasted his talents, and refused to work toward the betterment of the world.
 It pains me